findthemasks/findthemasks/getting_started.md

 $ http-server
 ```

-Then you can open http://localhost:8080/ in your browser.
+Then you can open http://localhost:8080/ (or http://local.findthemasks.com:8080) in your browser.
 If everything is working you should be able to see the dynamically populated "List of Donation Sites"

 ### `data.json`